 The Main Campus can be reached easily by public transportation using the "C" bus on Broad Street, the Broad Street Subway (Cecil B. Moore Avenue stop), AMTRAK at North Broad Street Station, and SEPTA Commuter Rail Lines at the Temple/Cecil B. Moore Station, Ninth and Berks.

-The major facilities of the campus are located between 11th and 16th Sts. and between Oxford and Diamond Sts.
+The major facilities of the campus are located between 11th Street and 16th Street and between Oxford Street and Diamond Street.
 Ten schools and colleges at the University have their central administrative offices at the Main Campus, as well as most of their classrooms.
 These include the College of Arts and Sciences; the School of Business and Management; the School of Communications and Theater; the College of Education; the College of Engineering; the Graduate School; the College of Health, Physical Education, Recreation and Dance; the School of Law; the Esther Boyer College of Music; and the School of Social Administration.
 Many of these schools and colleges offer programs and courses on other campuses and at various extension centers.
 Those offerings are described in each individual college section and are listed on the Programs Offered chart.

 The Main Campus is home to the Media Learning Center for the study of Critical Languages and other self-study courses, and the Presser Learning Center, a nationally known multi-media laboratory for teacher education in music.
-The University's 20,000-watt, 24-hour jazz and classical radio station, WRTI-FM, is located in Annenberg Hall on Main Campus.
+The University's 20,000-watt, 24-hour jazz radio station, WRTI-FM, is located in Annenberg Hall on Main Campus.

 Athletic facilities include two olympic-size swimming pools, several gymnasia, weight-training rooms, including a cardio-vascular fitness center, racquetball courts, an eight-lane 400 meter track, a lighted outdoor recreation and sports complex, and a 4,500 seat arena.

 The Temple Towers residence facility consists of two six-story high-rise facilities, which hold 680 students in one, two, and three bedroom apartments.
 Most units have balconies.
 Since kitchens are available in the apartments, participation in a campus dining plan is optional for Temple Towers residents.
-This air conditioned facility features a heated, in-ground pool, a fitness center, a study lounge, a convenience store, and laundry facilities.
+This air conditioned facility features a heated, in-ground pool, a weight/aerobic conditioning room, a study lounge, a convenience store, and laundry facilities.
 There is a recreation room, a large screen television lounge, and a multi-purpose room.
 New students are not assigned to Temple Towers.

 Temple's newest residence, the New Residence Hall, was constructed during the 1992-93 academic year.
 The hall accommodates 560 residents in 15 "house" units housing from 26 to 44 individuals.
 Students in the facility live in four-person "suites" with private bathroom areas.
-The hall is air conditioned and has large social lounge areas, a garden patio, grassy courtyard, study lounges, kitchens with microwaves, laundry rooms, a fitness center, aerobics conditioning room, and a convenience store.
+The hall is air conditioned and has large social lounge areas, a garden patio, grassy courtyard, study lounges, kitchens with microwaves, laundry rooms, a weight room, aerobics conditioning room, and a convenience store.
 Individuals living in the hall participate in the campus meal plan program, and dine in the Johnson and Hardwick Dining Hall.
 The facility was designed to house upperclassmen and transfer students.

 Each residence hall is staffed by professional and paraprofessional Residential Life staff, who work to promote a positive living environment.
 The residence facilities have their own student government, which plans social activities for residents.
 Each complex provides 24-hour, access-controlled security.